Model Products Corporation: Additional model products

-The company made scale model kits of Schwinn "Sting-Ray" and other bicycles and action figure kits, like the Pirates of the Caribbean and Haunted Mansion offerings (based on the original rides at Disneyland, and not directly related to the later recent movie series) and a Dungeons and Dragons scene.
-Additional TV tie-ins included items related to Marvel Comics The Incredible Hulk, The Six Million Dollar Man and Bionic Woman ("Bionic Repair Shop"), as well as Dark Shadows.
-Movie figures from Stephen Sommers' The Mummy trilogy, Alien, The Time Machine, Raiders of the Lost Ark and a series of Star Wars ships also appeared.
+The company made scale model kits of Schwinn "Sting-Ray" and other bicycles and action figure kits, like the Pirates of the Caribbean and The Haunted Mansion offerings (based on the original rides at Disneyland, and not directly related to the later recent movie series) and a Dungeons & Dragons scene.
+Additional TV tie-ins included items related to Marvel Comics' The Incredible Hulk, The Six Million Dollar Man and The Bionic Woman ("Bionic Repair Shop"), as well as Dark Shadows.
+Movie figures from Stephen Sommers' The Mummy trilogy, Alien, The Time Machine, Raiders of the Lost Ark and a series of 'Star Wars ships also appeared.
 A unique Aurora-like set of horror figures were the cartoonish "Glo-Heads" of Dracula, Ape Man, the Mummy, and the Werewolf.

 MPC also offered a series of kits based on "Hot Curl", a surfer caricature.
 The kits included Hot Curl, his girlfriend Curl's Gurl, and his brother Hot Shot, a skateboarder; for a time a small figure of Hot Curl was included in MPC's 1929 Ford pickup/woodie kit.
 MPC also issued two kits based on Tom Medley's "Stroker McGurk" cartoon character: a hot-rodded surfboard and a Tall T, with a phone booth body mounted on a Model T chassis.